simutool/.github/profile/README.md

 ## Scaling the Architecture

 System scaling is a function of (1) the usage patterns of the system , (2) the desired performance and availability, (2) as well as the resources available to the project.
-Given our context (described below), we projected the following scalability scenario of the project as shown in the figure below.
+The architeture depicted in the following figure meets the requirements of our domain (rationale below).

 ![](profile/simutool_system_design_scaled.drawio.svg)

-The rationale was as follows:
+### Design Rationale

 1. *Read-Heavy*: The system is read-heavy, particularly the **Catalog DB** (which contains the metadata of the data lake contents) and to a lesser degree the **Blob Store Server** (which stores heterogenous file types in their original format).
 However, there are *two key differences*: